koenswinkelswfw/whofundswho/README.md

 The manual installation process also works on the [Kiwi Browser](https://kiwibrowser.com/) on Android mobile devices.
 Other mobile browsers have limited or no support for extensions, so functionality may be restricted outside of Kiwi.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-Thank you for using WhoFundsWho!
-If you have any questions or need support, feel free to open an issue in the repository.